remix-run/remix/docs/api/remix.md

 The strategy has three steps:

 1. Find the submissions for tasks in a specific project
-2. Use the `fetcher.submission.formData` to immediatly update the count
+2. Use the `fetcher.submission.formData` to immediately update the count
 3. Use the normal task's state if it's not inflight

 Here's some sample code: